The org-wide intent layer

 From the work itself

-Bullseye harvests durable intent — decisions, constraints, and the alternatives you rejected — from the artifacts your org already produces: code, tickets, sessions, and (soon) your docs and chat.
+Bullseye harvests durable intent — decisions, constraints, and the alternatives you rejected — from the artifacts your org already produces: code, tickets, coding sessions, docs, and chat.
 No wiki.
 No forms.
 Capture is a byproduct of how you already work.

 02 · Reconcile